bwasti/jott/README.md

 # jott
-A minimal tool for writing quick notes.
+A minimal tool for quickly writing and sharing notes.
 Check out https://jott.live for a demo.

 ### Website